Language Requirement

 Demonstrating Language Competency

 Students may demonstrate their foreign language competence by passing a written examination administered by the History Department.
 The open-book examination will consist of translating accurately and completely a passage in academic discourse of approximately 500 words in the designated language.
 One major error in translation (e.g. a sentence translated incorrectly) or three minor errors in translation shall constitute failing the exam.
-Examination sittings are usually offered twice per semester, as scheduled by the DGS or the DGSA.
-When the dates for particular sittings are announced, students wishing to take an examination should alert the DGS and DGSA, indicating the target language in which they wish to be examined.
-The Department then identifies an appropriate member of History faculty, or if necessary a faculty member outside the department, to select an appropriate passage, which will then be evaluated by an appropriate third party.
+To sign up to take an exam, please contact the DGSA at least 30 days before your desired date indicating the target language in which you wish to be examined.
+The Department will then identify an appropriate member of the History faculty, or if necessary, a faculty member outside the department, to select an appropriate passage.
+Once the exam is ready, the DGSA will finalize a date/time to administer the exam.
+Results will be sent out shortly after the translation has been evaluated.
 There is no limit on the number of times a student may choose to take the examination.

 1. Complete a sequence of three undergraduate courses, or their equivalent, in the designated language with a grade of B+ (B plus) or above.